Q3 2025 Report

 Editors: Yariv Lotan, VP of Product and Data; Einat Ben Ari, Senior Director Data and Insights, Startup Nation Central.

-Data analysis and insights: Brad Hofman, Data Analyst; Deema Wattad, BI Developer, Startup Nation Central.
+Data analysis and insights: Brad Hofman, Data Analyst; Deema Wattad, BI Developer; Yanina Wainscheinker, Data Specialist, Startup Nation Central.

 Placeholder